perrineosw/birthdays/README.md

 The `BirthdayNotebook` enables to store birthdays date for people to never forget their birthday again.
 It is composed of two methods :

 - `addBirthday` adds a birthday to the notebook
-- `getBirthdays` returns the list of all birthdays
+- `getBirthdays` returns the list of all birthdays for a given full date (not only current date)

 Write down tests for this class using your favorite framework. **There is a bug in the code**, can you find it?